Prag8855/aab/content/guides/losing-your-job.md

 - **There is no minimum [notice period](/glossary/Kündigungsfrist)**
     You can agree to leave sooner.
 This is good if you already found another job.
 - **You can lose 3 months of [unemployment benefits](/glossary/ALG%20I)**
-    Since you *choose* to leave, you can lose 3 months of unemployment benefits.[^24] It depends on what's in your *Aufhebungsvertrag*.
-See [how unemployment benefits work](/guides/unemployment-benefits).
+    Since you *choose* to leave, you can lose 3 months of unemployment benefits.[^24] It depends on what's in your *Aufhebungsvertrag*. - [How unemployment benefits work](/guides/unemployment-benefits)

 When you sign an *Aufhebungsvertrag*, you make a deal with your employer.
 You get more money, they get less problems.